deadpyxel/deadpyxel/README.md

 ϟ Gave a talk this year on Reverse engineering malwares and malware detection.

-ϟ Is working on a onboarding solution for new SREs in Go
+ϟ Is working on an onboarding solution for new SREs in Go

  ## Skills